 Do you see the rugged hill to your left of the path?
 This tan sandstone area is called the Scripps Formation.
 It is believed to be over 45 million years old!

-If you were to take a closer look, you would see many fossils of shellfish.
-In fact, there are over 200 prehistoric sites recorded within one mile of this lagoon some dating back as far as 9000-3500 years ago left behind by California Paleo-Indians and more recently from the Kumeyaay (2300 to about 1800 A.D.).
+If you were to look closely, you would see many shellfish fossils.
+There are over 200 prehistoric sites recorded within one mile of this lagoon, some dating back as far as 9000-3500 years ago, left behind by California Paleo-Indians and more recently from the Kumeyaay (2300 to about 1800 A.D.).

-Looking over at the hills, it is believed that they were cut by waves over 100,000 years ago when the sea level here was 400 feet higher.
-If you would like to learn some interesting information like this, please click on the Batiquitos Lagoon Foundation link above.
+Looking over at the hills, they were cut by waves over 100,000 years ago when the sea level was 400 feet higher.

-Here is a short video that I made that highlights the nesting site across the lagoon as well as giving you an idea about the surrounding hills so you can imagine yourself how the hills became flat.
+Here is a short video that I made that highlights the nesting site across the lagoon and gives you an idea about the surrounding hills to imagine how the hills became flat.

 Riparian Habitat at the Batiquitos Lagoon

-A Riparian Habitat is defined as the cooperation between plant species and a water source specifically characterized by hydrophilic plants.
-Meaning, the plant has made adaptation which allows its roots to be submerged in water.
+A Riparian Habitat is the cooperation between plant species and a water source characterized by hydrophilic plants.
+The plant has adapted to allow its roots to be submerged in water.

-Most commonly found here includes the coyote bush, the arroyo willow; as well as the non-native species of sweet fennel, castor bean, and wild radish.
+Plants commonly found here include the coyote brush, California sagebrush, bush sunflower, arroyo willow, and non-native species, such as sweet fennel, castor bean, and wild radish.

-The Eucalyptus tree, another non- native species, is very prominent here and is a favorite nesting site for the great blue heron and both the snowy and great egrets.
+The Eucalyptus is a prominent non-native species and is a favorite nesting site for the great blue heron and snowy and great egrets.

-The one problem with the Eucalyptus tree is that it excretes a powerful oil which prevents native species from growing under and around them.
+The problem with the Eucalyptus tree is that it excretes a powerful oil that prevents native species from growing under and around them.

 Batiquitos Lagoon Coastal Salt Marsh

-Here between the waters edge and the trail, we have an example of a coastal salt marsh community.
-Pickleweed is the most dominant salt tolerant plant found here.
+Here between the water’s edge and the trail, we have an example of a coastal salt marsh community.
+Pickleweed (Salicornia virginica) is the most dominant salt-tolerant plant found here.

 It is a soft fleshy plant that looks like and tastes like pickles.
-In fact, early settlers would eat this plant and would also use it to make glass and soap due to its high alkaline salt content.
+Early settlers would eat this plant and use it to make glass and soap due to its high alkaline salt content.

 Because pickleweed is dense and close to the ground, it also provides excellent nesting habitat for the endangered Belding’s savannah sparrow.